Alan Hale (astronomer): Earthrise Institute

 The Earthrise Institute is pleased to announce its inaugural educational project, entitled "Countdown to 500 Comets."
-The project takes its name and focus from Earthrise Institute founder and President Alan Hale's quest to observe 500 comets, a quest he began over 37 years ago.
+The project takes its name and focus from Earthrise Institute founder and President Alan Hale's quest to observe 500 comets, begun over 37 years ago.
 He has recently collected his 400th comet and, in his words, "I've decided to share my quest for comet number 500 with the astronomy students of the world ...
 Students of all ages and nationalities are invited to participate in "Countdown."
 The goal ... is for students to observe as many of Dr. Hale's next 100 comets as they are able, either by viewing them through a telescope, and/or by taking images of them with appropriately equipped telescopic cameras.
 Special awards will be presented to any student who successfully observes ten of Dr. Hale's next 100 comets.
-Hale estimates that it will take five to seven years for him to collect those 100 comets, and thus there are plenty of opportunities for participation.
+Hale estimates that it will take him five to seven years to collect those 100 comets, and thus, there are plenty of opportunities for participation.

-Hale remains active with the Earthrise Institute performing science outreach.
+Hale was active with the Earthrise Institute and performed science outreach.
 For example, his "In Our Skies" column appears in the Alamogordo Daily News, in which he discusses current astronomical issues.

 In 2019, Hale announced he was authoring a weekly educational series about the "small bodies" of the Solar System.
-The series, titled Ice and Stone 2020, features three presentations about comets and asteroids – This Week in History, Comet of the week, and a Special Topic – being released each week throughout 2020.
+The series, titled Ice and Stone 2020, featured three presentations about comets and asteroids—This Week in History, Comet of the week, and a Special Topic—released each week throughout 2020.
 Ice and Stone 2020 is available for free online at the websites of both the Earthrise Institute and RocketSTEM.